What to do in Gozo: activities and must-see places

 If you’re still unsure, I’ve written a full article on when to go to Malta.
 It’ll be a great help!

-How do I get to Gozo?
+How to get to Gozo

 To get to Gozo, you’ll need to go through the island of Malta first, as that’s where the nearest airport is—Luqa Airport.
 You’ll easily find flights from France (Paris and other cities), Belgium, and Switzerland.
 Once you land in Malta, you have two main options: